JustinHoyt/sdl_ios_guides/docs/Developer Tools/Configuring SDL Logging/index.md

 let filter = SDLLogFilter(disallowingString: "Test", caseSensitive: false)
 ```

 ### Add Custom SDL Logs to Your Project
 You also have the ability to add custom SDL logs in your project.
+Custom logs will be consolidated with the SDL iOS library logs.

 #### Objective-C Projects
 Simply use the convenient log macros to create a custom SDL log in your project.